Restoring seed systems: A pathway to recovery and resilience in Tigray

 Beyond physical infrastructure restoration, the intervention has fostered a profound human impact.
 For many members of SPCs and CSBs, particularly women, who play a critical role in community seed systems—this rehabilitation effort symbolizes dignity, hope, and renewed purpose.

 Tsedal Girmay, a member of Atseyohannes SPC in Degua Timben, shared her heartfelt perspective: “When I saw all these new materials supporting our store, I did not just see materials.
 I saw our future harvests protected.
-I felt happy not just for me but for all the mothers and farmers who use our seeds to farm and feed their families.”
+I felt happy not just for me but for all the mothers and farmers who use our seeds to farm and feed their families.

-Similarly, Bishop G/Igzehabher Hadgu, Head of Ayba Community Seed Bank in Emba Alaje, expressed gratitude: “From nothing, the program has equipped us with the necessary seed service facilities.
+Similarly, Priest G/Igzehabher Hadgu, Head of Ayba Community Seed Bank in Emba Alaje, expressed gratitude: “From nothing, the program has equipped us with the necessary seed service facilities.
 We thank Mercy Corps for the support!

 Haftom Takur, leader of Birhan Ayba SPC in Emba Alaje, emphasized the empowering nature of the intervention: “This is not a handout; it is a hand up.
 With these tools, we are regaining our role as guardians of our land’s future.
 We are now motivated to produce quality seeds because we know our community’s resilience grows from what we plant today.